 Core competencies are usually measured as part of the performance management system.
 It can be done by self and manager as part of this process.
-Ideally there are ongoing conversations and notes about this during the year.
+Ideally there are ongoing conversations and notes about demonstration of actions supporting the organization's values during the year.

 It may also be useful to gather feedback more widely from direct reports and colleagues.
-If gathering the wider feedback this is best done as an anonymous developmental exercise so that more honest feedback is provided.